Phaéton (Saint-Saëns): Performances and reception

-The work was premiered at the Théâtre du Châtelet in 7 December 1873, performed by the Concert National conducted by Édouard Colonne.
+The work was premiered at the Théâtre du Châtelet on 7 December 1873, performed by the Concert National conducted by Édouard Colonne.
 The parisian audience received the work with coldness, and critics dismissed the piece and program music in general, considered as unworthy of a serious musician.
 A critic maintained that he heard "the noise of a hack coming down from Montmartre" rather than the galloping fiery horses of Greek legend that inspired the piece.
 Saint-Saëns was unaffected by critic's opinions, stating that music must be judged by itself instead of what it claims to represent.
-The piece was better received in the ensuing performance in 12 December.
+The piece was better received in the ensuing performance on 12 December.

-It was then performed in Berlin on February 1876, played by Benjamin Bilse's Orchestra.
+It was then performed in Berlin in February 1876, played by Benjamin Bilse's Orchestra.
 Further performances took place in France and Germany.
 In the United States, the work was first performed in Boston's Music Hall on 2 March 1876, performed by the Harvard Musical Association conducted by Carl Zerrahn.
 In the ensuing three years it was played in New York, Philadelphia, Cincinnati, Baltimore, Pittsburg, St. Louis and Milwaukee.
 With the exception of the latter, these performances were played by the Theodore Thomas Orchestra led by Carl Zerrahn.

 In England, the work was first performed in London on 31 March 1898, played by the Royal Philharmonic Society of London directed by Sir Alexander Mackenzie.
 Saint-Saëns himself conducted the work in Rio de Janeiro, Brazil, on 25 June 1899.
 The piece was performed during the Brussels International Exposition of 1910, alongside works by Dukas, Debussy, Franck, Fauré, and Berlioz.
 Another noteworthy performance occasion was on 2 April 1913 during the inauguration of the Théâtre des Champs-Élysées, also conducted by the composer.